TimonPost/quinn/docs/book/src/quinn/data-transfer.md

 ## Multiplexing

-Though QUIC is built on UDP it is stream-based.
-A QUIC stream could be compared to a TCP stream, however you are not limited to a single stream.
+A QUIC stream can be compared to a TCP stream, eventhough if it is based on UDP.
+The big difference is that you are not limited to a single stream.
-You can open multiple streams between two peers which is also called multiplexing.
+You can open multiple streams between two peers, this is also called multiplexing.

-Stream multiplexing can have a significant positive effect on the performance of applications if the resources assigned to streams are properly prioritized.
+Stream multiplexing can have a significant positive effect on application performance if the resources allocated to streams are properly prioritized.
-Multiplexing is also used in the HTTP/2 protocol, but in QUIC it is not handled automatically.
+Currently it is used in a protocol like HTTP/2, but unlike HTTP multiplexing, QUIC does not automatically multiplexing data.
-It is entirely in the hands of the user to deal efficiently with multiplexing.
+This is an advantage because the user gets full control over the multiplexing.
+In addition, QUIC is not limited to one kind of stream but can open both bidirectional and unidirectional streams.

 ## Stream Types

 Quinn offers three ways to send your data.